What Is ROW In Ice Hockey Standings? NHL Stats

 What Does ROW Stand For In Ice Hockey?

-ROW in ice hockey is an attribute of hockey team stats that stands for Regulation Plus Overtime Wins.
-It is a team stat that shows the number of games that have been won by a team either during regulation time or overtime period.
+ROW, which stands for Regular Plus Overtime Wins, is a hockey club metrics characteristic.
+It is a team statistic that displays the number of games won by a team in either normal time or overtime.

 How Does ROW Work In Ice Hockey?